alttch/eva3/xc/drivers/phi/phi_devel.rst

         #if no - with a single port only.
 If both port_set and aao_set are
         #specified in features, PHI should deal with both single port and list
         #of ports
+        #
+        #if unit PHI has "value" feature, the data contains either single or
+        #multiple (status, value) tuples

 .. note::